-"There's something here, Rem."
-He said to her, bringing the van around to park at a half destroyed Gas Station.
+"There's something here," He said to her, bringing the van around to park at a half destroyed Gas Station.
 "I can feel it."
-He looked out the window and stared up at the night sky.
+He looked out the window and stared up at the sky.
 The stars did look beautiful that night.
-"I can feel it."
+"There has to be."

 "And did we really had to wait till night to drive all the way up here?"
 Remi complained.
 She wasn't particularly excited about exploring an abandoned town that late at night.
 "Couldn't we have waited till tomorrow?"

 "Vampires come out at night."

 "If you believe in such things."
 Remi said.
 "Which I don't."

 "Just grab the flashlight and the camera, will you."